agnesnoy/SerraLINE/README.md

              and sorts out the positions according to the hinge point.

+Additionally to the standard method, SerraLINE can project the input structure to the plane that best fits the molecule or a given region specified by the user.
+This projection method mimics experiments where structures are visualized on a two dimensional plane, and quantities such as width, height and aspect ratio (width/height) can be calculated.

+For both methods, bending angles are calculated with the same criteria.

 An example is provided for running SerraLINE and processing results.